Public Lending Rights Committee

 - Chairperson: Ms Eve Woodberry

-- Representative of Australian authors: Dr Lisa Gorton
+- Representatives of Australian authors: Dr Lisa Gorton and Mr Steven Carroll

 - Representative of Australian libraries: Ms Margaret Allen